 The work of reuse and the activities derived from surpluses are a key part of

-the port productive gear, at the same time that they occupy hundreds of manual
+the port productive circle; these tasks allow a better optimizacion of available resources at the same time that they occupy hundreds of manual